danitkd/Hulu/README.md

 This local server requires java 11 https://www.oracle.com/co/java/technologies/javase/jdk11-archive-downloads.html.

 # Installation
-To spin up the server download the jar file and run `java -jar resty2-1.0.0-SNAPSHOT.jar` it will be running on 8080 port After this api should be available at http://<your_ip>:8080
+To spin up the server download the jar file and run `java -jar resty2-1.0.0-SNAPSHOT.jar`, it will be running on 8080 port.
+After this, api should be available at http://<your_ip>:8080

 Once the server is running upload the `roku-deploy.zip` file into the target device.